-Does your coffee suddenly have a slightly bitter taste to it?
-If you’re like most people who start their day off with a cup of joe, you probably notice when the flavor is just a little bit off.
-This is often the first indication that you need to thoroughly clean your coffee maker.
-Unfortunately, not many people know how to clean the inside of a coffee maker.
+Does your coffee have a slightly bitter taste to it?
+If you are one of the millions of people who start their day off with a cup of joe, you probably notice when the flavor is a little bit off.
+This is often an indication that you need to clean your coffee maker.
+Unfortunately, not many people know how to clean the inside of a coffee maker properly.

-There are several different ways you can go about cleaning your machine.
-All of the best ways help you to focus on eliminating calcium and mineral buildup from deep within the bowels of your unit.
+There are several different methods you can use for cleaning your machine.
+All of the best ways focus on eliminating calcium and mineral buildup from deep within your unit.
 By focusing on the water reservoir, you can make a major impact on the flavor profile of your favorite hot beverage.

 If you’re ready to learn all there is to know about how to clean the inside of a coffee maker, look no further.
 Here is your complete guide.

-How Do You Clean the Inside of a Coffee Pot?
+How Do You Clean the Inside of a Coffee Maker?

 Formulas such as those used by HaleFresh (on Amazon) are ideal because they are suited for multiple makes and models.
 They use a universal solution that is compatible with all of the following coffee makers: